ging/fiware-idm/README.md

 based on FIWARE identity.
 This is posible thanks to [OAuth2](https://oauth.net/2/) protocol.
 For more information check the [OAuth2 API](http://fiware-idm.readthedocs.org/en/latest/api/#def-apiOAuth).

+## Tests

+For performing a basic end-to-end test, you have to follow the next steps.
+A detailed description about how to run tests can be found [here](http://fiware-idm.readthedocs.org/en/latest/admin_guide#end-to-end-testing).

+1. Verify that the host address of IdM can be reached.
+By default, web access will show a Login Page.
+2. Acquire a valid username and password and access with those credentials.
+The resulting web page is the landing page of the IdM KeyRock Portal.
+3. Verify that you can view the list of applications, organizations, etc.

 ## Advanced Documentation